-But ultimately, life is easier on the ground, and that’s where a snowflake comes in handy.
-Once a snowflake’s growth has been initiated by the bacterium, more and more water vapor molecules glom on in a symmetrical formation.
+But ultimately, life is easier on land, and that’s where a snowflake comes in handy.
+With the snowflake’s growth initiated by the bacterium, more and more water vapor molecules glom on in a symmetrical formation.

 Photo Credit: Prof. Kenneth Libbrecht, CalTech

-Once a snowflake has grown large enough for gravity to kick in, it carries its founding partner back to the ground.
+Once the snowflake grows heavier than the surrounding air, it falls, carrying its founding partner back to the ground.
 When the snowflake melts, the bacterium defrosts.
-Then it is free to eat from a potentially new food source, and reproduce to create new bacterial colonies that will spread its genes.
+Then it is free to snack on new food sources, and reproduce to create new bacterial colonies that will spread its genes.

 Bacterial ice nucleators including Pseudomonas syringae don’t know they’re being so clever of course.
-Bacteria don’t even have membrane-enclosed organelles much less brains.
 But they don’t need to know because, as one of the earliest life forms on the planet, bacteria have been shaped longer than any other species by the optimizing genius of Evolution.